grahamstark/ScottishTaxBenefitModel.jl/docs/SCOTBEN-Install-Instructions-April-2025.md

 * `deciles` : matrix with 10 quantiles with popn share, income share, average income and income cut
 * `quantiles` : as above with 50 quantiles

 plus a couple of fields not needed here.

-so, for example:
+So, for example:

 * `summary.deciles[1]` gives you the deciles for the 1st (base) system

+There are 3 types of data structure here:

+1. [DataFrames](https://dataframes.juliadata.org/stable/) - spreadsheet-like structures similar to Python's[Pandas](https://pandas.pydata.org/) (but better);
+2. Fortran-like matrices; and
+3. [structs](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) - c-like structs with fixed fields.

-You can use `pretty_table` command in the REPL to display any of these, (except poverty and inequality).
+You can use `pretty_table` command in the REPL to display any of these, (except poverty and inequality structs).
 But just typing the name prints everything reasonable clearly.

 #### Parameters